Luzifer/elastic_cron/README.md

-# Luzifer / rsyslog\_cron
+# Luzifer / elastic\_cron

-This project is a quick and dirty replacement for running a cron daemon inside docker containers.
+This project is a quick and dirty replacement for running a cron daemon inside docker containers while logging into an elasticsearch instance.

 ## Advantages

-- It logs the output of the jobs into a remote syslog target (like Papertrail) using TCP syslog
+- It logs the output of the jobs into an elasticsearch instance
 - Crons can be started on seconds, not only on minutes like a conventional cron
 - Due to the logs cron jobs can get debugged
 - On success and failure a HTTP ping to [Healthchecks](https://healthchecks.io/) or [Cronitor](https://cronitor.io/) can be executed

 ## Usage

-1. Put the [binary](https://github.com/Luzifer/rsyslog_cron/releases/latest) into your container
+1. Put the [binary](https://github.com/Luzifer/elastic_cron/releases/latest) into your container
 2. Generate a YAML file containing the cron definition
 3. Watch your crons get executed in your log stream